 Morgan Smith reports on politics and education for the Tribune, which she joined in November 2009.
 She writes about the effects of the state budget, school finance reform, accountability and testing in Texas public schools.
 Her political coverage has included congressional and legislative races, as well as Gov. Rick Perry's presidential campaign, which she followed to Iowa and New Hampshire.
 In 2013, she received a National Education Writers Association award for "Death of a District," a series on school closures.
 After earning a bachelor's degree in English from Wellesley College, she moved to Austin in 2008 to enter law school at the University of Texas.
 A San Antonio native, her work has also appeared in Slate, where she spent a year as an editorial intern in Washington D.C.
 Read Articles by Morgan Smith

-Evan Smith is the CEO and co-founder of The Texas Tribune, a nonprofit, nonpartisan digital news organization recently called “one of the nonprofit news sector’s runaway success stories.”
+Evan Smith is the CEO and co-founder of The Texas Tribune, a nonprofit, nonpartisan digital news organization called “one of the nonprofit news sector’s runaway success stories.”
 The Tribune's deep coverage of Texas politics and public policy can be found at its website, texastribune.org, in newspapers and on TV and radio stations across the state, and in the print and online editions of the Washington Post.
-Since its launch in 2009, the Tribune has won international acclaim and numerous honors, including a Peabody Award, nine national Edward R. Murrow Awards from the Radio Television Digital News Association and three general excellence awards from the Online News Association.
+Since its launch in 2009, the Tribune has won international acclaim and numerous honors, including a Peabody Award, thirteen national Edward R. Murrow Awards from the Radio Television Digital News Association and three general excellence awards from the Online News Association.
 Previously Evan spent nearly 18 years at Texas Monthly, including eight years as Editor and a year as President and Editor-in-Chief.
 Read Articles by Evan Smith

 Patrick Svitek is a reporter for the Texas Tribune.
 He previously worked for the Houston Chronicle's Austin bureau.
 He graduated in 2014 from Northwestern University's Medill School of Journalism.
 He originally is from Fort Wayne, Indiana.
 Read Articles by Patrick Svitek